 ISC schools provide coaching and support with music, drama and sport

-ISC schools support more than 257,000 jobs in Britain, which is similar to the total number of jobs across Liverpool.
+ISC schools support more than 282,000 jobs in the UK, which is similar to employment across a city the size of Liverpool.